daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 Increased computation latency from 1.09mS to 1.11mS, when using copy_to_ram.
 The exact reason for this is not known, but is still believed to be arbitration related.
 Using default linker script with __not_in_flash_func improves computation latency.
 This is higher than default linker script without __not_in_flash_func.

+## Interrupts
+Core 0 should run all matrix interrupts.
+Core 1 should run all serial interrupts.
+Core 1 is allocated background work for matrix.
+The main loop for handling serial protocol is allocated to core 0.

+For BCM, things are simple.
+Main loop on core 0 for pushing to core 1 via FIFO after serial packet is received.
+Main loop on core 1 processes serial packets into bitplane buffer.
+Matrix ISR for multiplexing runs on Core 0 interrupting serial protocol processing.
+Serial ISR for reloading DMA buffer runs on core 1 interrupting serial packet processing.
+Core 0 is mostly consumed by Matrix multiplexing in ISR.
+Core 1 is mostly consumed by serial packet processing.

+For GEN3/TLC5958, things are weird.
+Main loop on core 0 for pushing to core 1 via FIFO after serial packet is received.
+Main loop on core 1 handles multiplexing of matrix.
+Matrix ISR for DMA runs on Core 0 interrupting FIFO ISR and serial protocol processing.
+Serial ISR for reloading DMA buffer runs on core 1 interrupting FIFO ISR and matrix multiplexing.
+FIFO ISR on core 1 loops the message back to core 0.
+FIFO ISR on core 0 processes serial packet into bitplane buffer.
+Core 0 is mostly consumed by serial packet processing and matrix DMA reload.
+Core 1 is mostly consumed by matrix multiplexing.